 Housing Benefit and Council Tax

-Please only contact us by email for the time being, this is the quickest way to contact us and the quickest way to receive a reply.
+Please only contact us by email as this is the quickest way to receive a reply.
 Make sure you put your claim reference number (if you know it) and National Insurance number in the email subject.

 If you need help paying your rent and you are not receiving Housing Benefit, then you will need to claim Universal Credit.
 However, you can also claim Housing Benefit if you are:

 - Above pension age